|Click here to download the printable Compost/Recycle List PDF|

-When paper or cardboard has food on it (like paper napkins, paper plates, paper towels, and greasy pizza boxes), place it in the Compost Cart.
+Food soiled paper and cardboard (like paper napkins, paper plates, paper towels, and greasy pizza boxes), belong in the Compost Cart.
 Also newspaper or brown paper bags can be used to wrap your food waste before putting it in the Cart.

-However, clean paper and cardboard should be placed in the blue bins at your local Recycling Depot.
+However, clean paper and cardboard should be recycled in the blue bins at your local Recycling Depot.
 Although paper and cardboard will decompose, too much paper and cardboard will disrupt the composting process.